 Coded note 1: Provide get the existing model and manufacturer of fixtures.

 Should not be necessary as fixtures only being relocated.
-However, contractor should obtain information during site visit if needed.

 Coded note 2: calls for removal and relocation of existing high bay light fixtures and relamping.
 Provide photo of existing to be retrofitted / relocated for accurate pricing

-Photo #962.
+See attached photo DSC02962.jpg.

 Note that reuse of existing fixtures does not carry any warranty and installation of new light fixtures may in fact be more cost effective.
 Confirm that this is acceptable.
 If approved provide specifications for new high bay lighting to be used and mounting information

 Existing equipment being used will not carry warranty.
+Existing will be saved and relocated, new fixtures (per lighting schedule) are a different type and will need to be purchased, installed, and warrantied.
+See sheet EL102

 Sheet EJ101